 A patient with a medium or large-sized choroidal melanoma is generally treated with radiation therapy or laser treatment.
 Ophthalmic plaque radiation therapy is the most common therapy used, with a proven track record, that limits the need to remove part of the eye.
 The radiation will cause some decrease in vision over time, but rarely do patients lose all vision from this treatment.

 Dr. Mason has been performing radioactive plaque treatments of melanoma since 1994.
 The radiation plaque treatment has a 90% chance of killing the tumor, with only a 10% chance of tumor recurrence.
-Laser treatment in the office typically has a 70% chance of killing small melanomas, but is not very effective for medium-sized melanomas.
+Laser treatment in the office typically has a 70% chance of killing small melanomas, but is not very effective for medium-sized and larger melanomas.

 Call to schedule an appointment today 1-800-575-4314.